This is the second story in a two-part feature about Vote Early Day and Vote for Your LIfe voting initiatives. For the first story, click here.

 “Digital content presents a tremendous opportunity to influence the behavior of our audience, most of whom consume the majority of their media diet from various online platforms,” says VENN Co-Founder and Co-CEO Ariel Horn.
 “Our hosts are able to speak to young people with fluency, credibility and energy.”

 The Fall-o’-ween five-hour live broadcast is scheduled to begin at 7pm EST Friday.
-As “dGon” Gonzales casts the event, as a sportscaster would, Chrissy Costanza, lead singer for Against the Current, will serve as host.
+As “dGon” Gonzales casts the event, Chrissy Costanza, lead singer for Against the Current, will serve as host.
 Players include New Orleans Pelicans forward Josh Hart, musicians from the alt rock band Wallows, web series creator and gamer Felicia Day, and rapper Tee Grizzley.
 The public will be able to interact with the gamers, in sync with Fall Guys’ multiplayer spirit.

 Here is a short list of other digital activations.